EdoardoCostantini/pcr-non-normal/README.md

   not at the level of the conditions.
 - `runCell()` is a subroutine calling a collection of functions to actually perform the steps of the simulation:
   1. Generation of X - `generateXTP()` generates the true principal components (T) and observed items (X)
+  2. Transformation of X - `norta()` transforms the marginal distribution of the variables to targets
-  2. Generation of y - `generateDV()` generates the dependent variable as a linear combination of the true components
+  3. Generation of y - `generateDV()` generates the dependent variable as a linear combination of the true components or of the transformed X, depending on the condition
-  3. Discretization of (part of) X - `disData()` discretizes a condition specific proportion of variables in X
-  4. Preparation of different version of X - Disjunction table and dummy coded representations of X are created
-  5. PC extraction - a collection of `extractPC**()` functions performs PCA according to the various approaches
+  4. PC extraction - `extractPCs()` function performs PCA according
-  6. Outcome measures are computed - `extractMSE()` the MSE and other desired outcomes are extracted from previously created objects
+  5. Outcome measures are computed - `extractMSE()` the MSE and other desired outcomes are extracted from previously created objects
-  7. Storing results - An object containing the outcome measures is stored as .rds file at every repetition for every condition in a temporary output folder.
+  6. Storing results - An object containing the outcome measures is stored as .rds file at every repetition for every condition in a temporary output folder.